 Microsoft’s Bing is widely unused in the Western world, but this little brother of Google is not blocked in China and offers an English search engine and a maps tool similar to Google (yet still inferior).
 Get familiar with the app if you don’t plan to use a VPN during your trip.

-Western toilets are common in hotels, but everywhere else you should expect to squat.
-While public toilets are common in main residential areas (like Beijing’s Hutongs and Xian’s Muslim Quarter), they will always have squat toilets and never have toilet paper.
-For this reason, make sure you always have a pack of tissues with you (which can also serve as napkins which are also uncommon in restaurants).
-Also, be aware that public toilets will not be very clean.
+Western toilets are common in hotels, big-brand malls and 5-star tourist destinations, but everywhere else you should expect to squat.
+While public toilets are common in residential areas (like Beijing’s Hutongs and Xian’s Muslim Quarter), they will always have squat toilets and never have toilet paper.
+For this reason, make sure you always have a pack of tissues with you (which can also serve as napkins which are uncommon in local restaurants).
+Also, be aware that public toilets may not be very clean.
 In Xian, we recommend only using them in emergencies.
-Popular fast food places like McDonalds, KFC and Starbucks also make for good toilet stops.
+Large malls and popular fast food places like McDonalds, KFC and Starbucks also make for good toilet stops while walking around town.

 Almost all electrical outlets in China have two different styles.
 One is America’s two-pronged outlet which is most common for day to day use.
 Larger appliances sometimes use the Australian style three-pronged outlets.
 As long as you come prepared to use either style, you’ll be set.